potassco/clorm/docs/clorm/predicate.rst

 date.
 Furthermore the places in the code where these translations are made may be far apart, leading to potential problems when code needs to be refactored.

-The solution to this problem is to create a sub-class of ``RawField`` that performs the appropriate data conversion.
-However, sub-classing ``Rawfield`` directly requires dealing with raw Clingo ``Symbol`` objects.
-A better alternative is to sub-class the ``StringField`` class so you need to only deal with the string to date conversion.
+The solution to this problem is to create a sub-class of :class:`~clorm.RawField` that performs the appropriate data conversion.
+However, sub-classing :class:`~clorm.Rawfield` directly requires dealing with raw Clingo ``Symbol`` objects.
+A better alternative is to sub-class the :class:`~clorm.StringField` class so you need to only deal with the string to date conversion.

 .. code-block:: python